GONZOsint/geowifi/README.md

 ---

-## Mentions
+## 📢 Mentions

-This project uses some of the research and code used at [iSniff-GPS](https://github.com/hubert3/iSniff-GPS).
+- This project uses some of the research and code used at [iSniff-GPS](https://github.com/hubert3/iSniff-GPS).
+- Thanks to [Micah Hoffman](https://twitter.com/WebBreacher) for his attention and answers to my questions.